dnmfarrell/jp/README.md

     {"name":"Lex Luthor"}

 #### .if [.else]
-Pops the top stack item and if it is true, evaluates the next statement, otherwise ignoring it.
+Pops TOS and if it is true, evaluates the next statement, otherwise ignoring it.
 Optionally accepts an else clause.

     jp true .if 1
     1